CONDITIONS TREATED

 • Being cruel to others or animals

-• Threatening or Physically harming people or animals on purpose
+• Threatening or physically harming people or animals on purpose

 • Committing rape / forcing others into sexual activity